matrix-org/matrix-spec-proposals/proposals/1753-capabilities.md

 ### Suitable applications

-In general, capabilities advertised via this endpoiunt should depend in some way on the state of the user or server - in other words, they will inherently "optional" features in the API.
+In general, capabilities advertised via this endpoint should depend in some way on the state of the user or server - in other words, they will be inherently "optional" features in the API.

 This endpoint should *not* be used to advertise support for experimental or